 Configuration

-The relay requires no server-side configuration — it is always available at /api/relay.
-The extension side needs:
+The server side needs no configuration — the relay is always available at /api/relay.
+The extension needs:

 1. API key — set in the extension options page